stolostron/rhacm-docs/_pages/convert_script.md

 To convert a guide, complete the following steps:

-1. Copy the `convert.sh` file to the `rhacm-docs` project folder.
+1. Copy the `convert.sh` file to the main directory of the `rhacm-docs` project.

-2. In the command line, navigate to the main `rhacm-docs` project folder.
+2. In the command line, navigate to the main directory of the `rhacm-docs` project.
 Use the `cd` command.

 3. Make the script executable.
 Run the following command: